darwinanddavis/DataPortfolio/coding_club.md

 ### Outcomes

+**Select trait**

+Hawk (p)
+Dove (1 – p)

+**Abilities**

+Dove
+Always share prey with another dove.

+Hawk
+Always beat dove

+If competing with a hawk, you incur a cost, C, and a 0.5 probability of gaining prey, G.

+**Controls on the fast time scale**

+Searching
+Handling
+Fighting

 **Malishev M**, Kooi BW & Kooijman SALM (2013) Individual-based modelling of a predator’s hawk-dove strategy in a closed bottle (poster), EcoTas13, Auckland, New Zealand

 <br>